Skip to main content Skip to complementary content

 3. Click Date in the list to expand it.

-5. Drag the field Quarter to the filter pane, then click Arrow right in the properties panel and change its Title to Quarter.
+5. Drag the field Quarter to the filter pane, then click it in the properties panel and change its Title to Quarter.

-6. Drag the field Month to the filter pane, then click Arrow right in the properties panel and change its Title to Month.
+6. Drag the field Month to the filter pane, then click it in the properties panel and change its Title to Month.

-7. Drag the field Week to the filter pane, then click Arrow right in the properties panel and change its Title to Week.
+7. Drag the field Week to the filter pane, then click it in the properties panel and change its Title to Week.

 8. You can use the handles to resize the filter pane.